The Cyber Shinobi: Plot

 Set sometime during the 21st century, the player controls the grandson of the ninja master Joe Musashi, also named Joe, who is on a mission to defeat the minions of Cyber-Zeed, a terrorist organization founded by the remnants of the Zeed organization that the original Joe Musashi destroyed.
-Joe must fight his way through a series of six stages in order to prevent Cyber-Zeed from launching its stolen stockpiles of plutonium around the world.
+Joe must fight his way through a series of six stages to prevent Cyber-Zeed from launching its stolen stockpiles of plutonium around the world.
 The stages consist of a construction site, a harbor, a heliport, a jungle, a waterfall, and the enemy's hideout.

 Reception

 The game was rated 68 out of a 100 by Sega Pro, which criticized it for its lack of content and easy difficulty.
 Richard Leadbetter gave the game a score of 46% and compared it unfavorably to the Master System version of the original Shinobi.